-I stumbled upon an idea over the holidays, poached chicken.
-I loved this as I could kill two birds with one stone.
-I could have silky poultry to use throughout the week in different recipes, and a head-start on a batch of chicken stock.
+During the past holiday, I stumbled upon a recipe for poaching chicken.
+I loved this idea as I could kill two birds with one stone.
+I would have silky poultry to use throughout the week in different recipes and a head-start on a batch of chicken stock.
 Now I poach chicken at least twice a month to use in other quick and easy recipes.

-Poaching a chicken is amazingly easy, and you can flavor the poaching water with whatever seasonings you want.
+Poaching a chicken is amazingly easy.
+As well you can flavor the poaching water with whatever seasonings you want.
 I normally use whatever leftover herbs that I have around the house, along with a bay leaf, onion, garlic, celery, and carrots.
 Once the water is at a rolling boil, I plunge the whole chicken into the pot, cover with a lid, turn off the heat and forget about it.
 I told you it was super simple.
-The meat comes out silky smooth, flavorful, and is the beginning of a batch of chicken stock.
+The meat comes out silky smooth, flavorful, and the broth is the beginning of a batch of stock.

-After the chicken is poached, I let it cool, and then remove all the meat from the carcass.
+After the chicken is poached, let it cool, and then remove all the meat from the carcass.
 I separate white and dark meat, and use in different recipes, but feel free to toss all of the meat into the same bowl.
-I return the chicken skin and bones to the pot of broth and if I have time I make stock.
+I return the chicken skin and bones to the pot of poaching broth and if I have time I make stock.

 Last week I decided to poach a chicken and see what wonderful meals I could create throughout the week.
 I started with a 5 1/2 pound free range chicken, and I used onions, celery, garlic, and bay leaves in my poaching broth.
 The chicken was incredibly moist and flavorful, and the stock that was made after poaching was heavenly.

 Throughout the week we enjoyed these amazing dishes.
 All the recipes serve 4 people.
 There was some chicken meat leftover, so I put it into the freezer for another time.
 Thinking it will be great in a soup or chili.